suyu-emu/suyu-v0.0.4/README.md

 ## Download

-You will be able to download the latest releases from [here](https://git.eden-emu.dev/eden-emu/eden/releases), or with MEGA links provided on Discord.
+You will be able to download the latest releases from [here](https://git.eden-emu.dev/eden-emu/eden/releases), or with MEGA and Archive links provided on Discord.

 ## Support